Marijuana and Drug Tests

 How Long Does Marijuana Stay in Your System

-How Long Does Marijuana Stay in Your Blood
+How Long Does THC Stay in Your Blood

 If your blood sample is being used for a marijuana test, here are a few things you should know.
 When you draw in THC, it can be identified in your blood within seconds, and it stays in your circulatory system for five hours.
 However, THC-COOH rests in your body for up to 25 days for detection.
 Within 3-8 minutes after inhalation, the THC levels in your blood peak.
 Your dosage and how frequent you use weed will also determine the period it will stay in your body.
 The more weed you consume and the higher the dosage, the more likely marijuana will linger around in your organs.